 Airports have been the thorn in the side of Uber ever since it began the UberX service.
 Uber was able to spread UberX to just about every major city with very few limitations, but strict guidelines and longstanding agreements at airports have barred Uber drivers from one of the most important and lucrative places to give rides.
 But over time, Uber has been able to work out agreements with airports and municipalities that allow drivers to pick up and drop off passengers as long as they follow regulations.

-Recently Uber landed a huge win: Los Angeles International Airport (LAX) will now allow Uber drivers to pick up passengers from LAX.
-Uber drivers who want to receive pickups at the airport have to follow special rules and instructions, so I’ve outlined some of the LAX guidelines to give you a sense for the kind of rules you may have to follow at your own local airport if it starts allowing Uber pickups.
+For example, Los Angeles International Airport (LAX) allows Uber drivers to pick up and drop off passengers.
+Uber drivers who want to receive pickups at LAX have to follow special rules and display a placard.
+I’ve outlined some of the LAX guidelines in this post to give you a sense for the kind of rules you may have to follow at your own local airport if it starts allowing Uber pickups.

-Uber drivers in Los Angeles have to pass a test to pick up at airports
+Uber drivers in Los Angeles have to pass a quiz to drive at airports

-Pickups at Los Angeles airport won’t be like any ordinary pickup, and it’s likely that most other airports that allow Uber pickups will follow similar rules.
-Strict rules will regulate the way passenger requests are circulated among drivers, and airports will require drivers to wait in designated areas.
+Pickups at Los Angeles airport aren’t like any ordinary pickup, and most other airports that allow Uber pickups follow similar rules.
+Strict rules regulate the way passenger requests are circulated among drivers, and airports require drivers to wait in designated areas.
 They system is very similar to the one that governs licensed cabs at airports.